Admission for Undergraduate Students

 Housing Requirement

-First- and second-year students admitted to the Oxford campus (except those who reside with their parents or legal guardians; are at least 21 years of age; or are married or reside with dependent children) must live in a university residence hall.
-For information, about the housing requirement for transfer students, see “Transfer Student Admission.”
+First- and second-year students admitted to the Oxford campus (except those who are over 21 years of age by the first day of class; reside with their parents, legal guardians (who had guardianship at time of admission), within commuting distance (50 miles) from the Oxford campus; reside with spouses or dependent children during the academic term and commute to campus; or have matriculated full-time, after high-school graduation, for at least two years at another institution of higher education or a regional campus) must live in a university residence hall.
+For information about the housing requirement for transfer students, see “Transfer Student Admission.”

 See more about residence halls in the General Information section.